Malaysian Borneo: A Visit to the Garden of Eden

 There is big money to be made here.
 Dark, dank, and foul smelling, thousands of bats, crabs, cockroaches and rats populated the cave.
 No amount of hand sanitizer would have cleansed my hands had I touched anything; I was even afraid to breathe.

-So go ahead, eat your delicacy, for me I’ll stick to lychees, mangosteen, and dorian!!
+So go ahead, eat your delicacy, for me I’ll stick to lychees, mangosteen, and durian!!

 Borneo is located on the Equator, north of Australia, on the South China Sea.
 I traveled to Borneo from the West Coast on Korean Air and found them to be cost effective and efficient.